zurabi97/VoEnabler/README.md

 **Important:** VoWiFi will not work if your carrier doesn't support it, even if you install this module.

-XDA Thread: [here](https://forum.xda-developers.com/apps/magisk/module-v4-volte-enabler-t3649613) (Original Thread)
+XDA Thread: [here](https://forum.xda-developers.com/apps/magisk/module-v4-volte-enabler-t3649613) (Original Developer's Thread)

 ## What does this module change?
 persist.dbg.allow_ims_off 1